 Choosing the right form of employee participation is customized.
 What fits best depends on various factors.
 Firstly, it is important to think about what the company wants to achieve with employee participation.
 Do you mainly want to bind and reward employees, or do you want them to genuinely think along about the future of the company?
 The size and life stage of the company also play a role.
 A startup often has different needs than an established family business.
 Additionally, it’s essential to consider the wishes and needs of the employees.
 Some employees find it exciting to truly become co-owners, while others prefer a simpler form of profit-sharing.
 The administrative burden and costs of setting up and maintaining a participation plan are also crucial considerations.
 It is wise to seek professional advice when making this choice.
 A consultant can help list all the pros and cons and ensure that everything is legally and fiscally well arranged.

 Do you want to perform an initial check yourself?
 We’ve created a decision tree for you.
-Click here to view it.
+Click

-Employee participation can be a powerful tool for motivating and binding employees to your company.
+An employee participation plan can be a powerful tool for motivating and binding employees to your company.
 It gives employees the feeling that they are truly part of the company and allows them to benefit from its success.
 There are various forms possible, from distributing actual shares to profit-sharing arrangements.
 Which form fits best depends on the specific situation of the company and the desires of both owners and employees.
 It’s important to carefully consider the advantages and disadvantages of each form and to seek professional advice.
 While setting up an employee participation plan may require some effort, it can yield many benefits in the long term.
 It can lead to more engaged and motivated employees, ultimately contributing to the success of the entire company.
 If you are considering implementing employee participation, it is certainly worth exploring the possibilities and seeing what fits best with your company and employees.

 At RoundE, we can help you with these questions.
-Feel free to contact us for an introductory conversation.
-This way, you not only secure a motivated leadership team but also a thriving company.
+Feel free to

 Most companies give individual employees less than 5% of the shares.
 In total, often not more than 20% of all shares are given to employees.
 This ensures that employees can benefit, but that the original owners retain control over the company.
 However, the exact percentages may vary by company, depending on the specific situation and objectives.